logdna/nodejs/README.md

 // Include an App name with this specific log logger.log('My Sample Log Line', { level: 'Warn', app: 'myAppName'});

-// Pass any associated objects along as metadata var meta = {
+// Pass an associated object along with a specific line as metadata... var meta = {
     foo: 'bar',
     nested: {